 Dr. Buchanan’s research interests include the development of improved means of diagnosing and treating patients with hereditary blood coagulation disorders; the epidemiology and pathophysiology of childhood anemias, including iron deficiency, hereditary spherocytosi, and Diamond-Blackfan anemia; the management of immune thrombocytopenia (ITP) during childhood, emphasizing outcome measures other than platelet count (e.g., bleeding signs and symptoms, cost of therapy, and quality of life); the prevention and treatment of complications of sickle cell disease; and vascular complications following splenectomy.

 Christopher Yu-Hua Lu, M.D., Professor of Medicine

-Ischemic acute kidney injury (AKI - previously called "acute renal failure" or "acute tubular necrosis") confronts the physician with major clinical problems, and the scientist with fundamental unsolved questions.
-The physician is confronted a disease with no accepted treatment other than supportive care.
-Although there is often some renal recovery, the acute mortality and morbidity remains high, and the long-term problems include progressive chronic kidney disease and longterm mortality.
+Ischemic acute kidney injury (AKI – previously called "acute renal failure" or "acute tubular necrosis") confronts the physician with major clinical problems, and the scientist with fundamental unsolved questions.
+The physician is confronted with a disease with no accepted treatment other than supportive care.
+Although there is often some renal recovery, the acute mortality and morbidity remains high, and the long-term problems include progressive chronic kidney disease and long-term mortality.